-Each CASA volunteer must complete a comprehensive training program.
+Each CASA Volunteer must complete a comprehensive training program.
 We offer several training sessions throughout the year to accommodate our volunteers.

-- the Roles and Responsibilities of CASA
+- Roles and Responsibilities of CASA

-- the Court System
+- Court System

-- the Department of Children and Families
+- Department of Children and Families

 In addition, veteran volunteers participate in a CASA panel, answering questions and describing actual case experiences.

-We’d love to have you!
+We would love to have you!